jimbaker/socket-reboot/README.md

 ----------------

 Let's assume the actual implementation is written in Python.
-In the ant build, Jython uses the Jar Jar Links tool to rerite Java namespaces to avoid potential conflicts with certain containers, however, this rewriting does not take in account any using Python code.
+In the ant build, Jython uses the Jar Jar Links tool to rewrite Java namespaces to avoid potential conflicts with certain containers, however, this rewriting does not (and reliably cannot) take in account any using Python code.
 In particular, this means that use of the io.netty namespace may actually be in org.python.io.netty.

 Supporting either is simple: simple do the following in an underlying _socket support module to pull in the Netty namespace: